Raincoat (film)

-The shooting for the film was completed only in 16 days.
-The film won the National Film Award for Best Feature Film in Hindi and Aishwarya Rai was nominated for the Filmfare Award for Best Actress.
+The shooting for the film was completed in only 16 days.
+The film won the National Film Award for Best Feature Film in Hindi, and Aishwarya Rai was nominated for the Filmfare Award for Best Actress.

 Plot

-Manoj (Ajay Devgan) is a country man with very little money who lives in Bhagalpur, and is sent to Calcutta by his mother to look for money for his sister's wedding.
-While there, he stays with two friends, Alok and Sheela (Mouli Ganguly), who are very helpful in his desperate quest to find money.
+Manoj is a countryman with very little money who lives in Bhagalpur.
+He has recently lost his job and ventures to start a business of his own.
+He goes to the city to see if he can arrange some money.
+While there, he stays with two friends, Alok and Sheela, who are very helpful in his desperate quest to find money.
 Alok makes some phone calls and writes a letter for him to send to his former classmates.
-The letter explains Manoj's plight, and asks for any money to spare.
+The letter explains Manoj's plight and asks for any money to spare.
 Manoj, ashamed, tells Alok to forget the letter and that he will go out the next day and ask for money personally.

-The next morning, Alok tells about his career.
+The next morning, Alok talks about his career.
 He has gotten quite wealthy as a producer for TV serials.
 Also, as a part of a diet, he has Herbalife for breakfast.
-Manoj asks Alok about an address that he plans to stop at while looking for money that day, and the address turns out to be of a woman that Manoj was supposed to marry, but married another.
-Alok remembers what he had to go through to get Manoj over her, and insists he not go there and upset himself.
-Sheela tells Alok not to get so angry, and let Manoj go where he pleases.
+Manoj asks Alok about an address that he plans to stop at while looking for money that day, and the address turns out to be of a woman that Manoj was supposed to marry.
+Alok remembers what he had to go through to get Manoj over her and insists he not go there and upset himself.
+Sheela tells Alok not to get so angry and let Manoj go where he pleases.
 The woman is supposed to be quite wealthy, and Manoj hopes not only to see her again (for the first time since her marriage), but perhaps to get some money as well.
 Alok finally backs off.

 To prepare Manoj for his journey out in the pouring rain, Alok gives him an address book of the people he may be able to collect money from, while Sheela gives Manoj a mobile phone, teaches him to use it, and a raincoat to keep him dry.
-On his journey, Manoj manages to collect 12,000 rupees before stopping at the home of his lost love, Neerja (Aishwarya Rai).
+On his journey, Manoj manages to collect 12,000 rupees before stopping at the home of his lost love, Neerja.
 Being there, he gets a memory of being a doorstep before, when they were together and happy, but is interrupted by Neerja's voice.
 She doesn't believe it is really him at first, and takes quite a while to open the door.
-When she does, she tells him that she fell asleep, and warmly invites him to stay and sit until the rain stops.
-There is no one home.
+When she does, she tells him that she fell asleep and warmly invites him to stay until the rain stops.
 Neerja's husband is away, and the servants are out playing cards.